mbeddr/mps-platform-docs/src/doc/docs/aspects/generator.md

     - [coolya: Maintainable MPS Generators](https://coolya.github.io/maintainable-generators/)

-!!! question "Can you invoke the generator from an external tool?[^2]"
+!!! question "Can you invoke the generator from an external tool?"

     Yes, it can be run from Ant.